ccollie/valkey-rfc/TimeSeries.md

 TS.INSERT or TS.RESERVE can override the default properties.

 Supported Module configurations:
-1. Duplicate Policy
+1. RETENTION_POLICY: The default retention policy for time series (ms).
+Default to 0, which means no retention policy.
+2. DUPLICATE_POLICY: The default duplicate policy for time series.
+Default to "LAST", which means the last sample is kept when duplicates are added.
-2. Default Chunk Size: Controls the default chunk memory capacity.
+3. CHUNK_SIZE_BYTES: Controls the default chunk memory capacity.
 When create operations (Ts.CREATE/TS.ADD/TS.INCRBY/TS.DECRBY) are used, the timeseries created will use the capacity specified by this config.
-3. ts.chunk_encoding: Controls the default expansion rate.
-When create operations (TS.ADD/MADD) are used, bloom objects created will use the expansion rate specified by this config.
-This controls the capacity of the new filter that gets added to the list of filters as a result of scaling.
+4. ENCODING: Controls the default chunk encoding.
+Default to "COMPRESSED", which is the Gorilla XOR compression.
+5. IGNORE_MAX_TIME_DIFF: Defines the max delta between timestamps to consider them a duplicate.
+Default to false.
+6. IGNORE_MAX_VALUE_DIFF: The maximum delta between values to consider them a duplicate.
+7. ROUND_DIGITS: Controls the default number of digits to round input sample values to.
+Default to 255.
+8. SIGNIFICANT_DIGITS: Controls the default number of significant digits to round input sample values to.
+Default to 255.

 ### ACL